-Completion of this project was made possible through a contract and arrangement between Chesapeake Bay National Estuarine Research Reserve in Virginia / Virginia Institute of Marine Science (VIMS) and the Virginia Department of Conservation and Recreation (DCR), and was funded through the Reserve operational Grant No. NA03NOS42001323 of the National Oceanic and Atmospheric Administration, Office of Ocean and Coastal Resource Management, Estuarine Reserves Division.
+Completion of this project was made possible through a contract and arrangement between Chesapeake Bay National Estuarine Research Reserve in Virginia / Virginia Institute of Marine Science and the Department of Conservation and Recreation, funded through the Reserve operational Grant No.NA03NOS42001323 of the National Oceanic and Atmospheric Administration, Office of Ocean and Coastal Resource Management, Estuarine Reserves Division.

-We recognize and thank William G. Reay, Director of the Chesapeake Bay National Estuarine Research Reserve in Virginia, for supporting biological research and management planning, and for his unfailing assistance with this plan.
-Additionally, we acknowledge the Management Plan: Chesapeake Bay Virginia, National Estuarine Research Reserve System (1991) from which we borrowed heavily and/or copied outright in some instances.
+We recognize and thank William G. Reay, Director of the Chesapeake Bay National Estuarine Research Reserve System, for supporting biological research and management planning, and for his unfailing assistance with this plan.
+Additionally, we'd like to acknowledge the Management Plan: Chesapeake Bay Virginia, National Estuarine Research Reserve System (1991) from which we borrowed heavily and/or copied outright in some instances.

-This Management Plan for Catlett Islands was compiled, developed, and completed with the combined expertise and reviews of many individuals from DCR, as well as individuals representing other state, federal, and private agencies, and private citizens.
-The authors especially thank numerous boat captains and field assistants - VIMS; Anne Chazal, Phil Coulling, Rick Myers, Tom Smith, Johnny Townsend, and Nancy VanAlstine - DCR's Division of Natural Heritage.
+This Management Plan for Goodwin Islands was compiled, developed, and completed with the combined expertise and reviews of many individuals from Department of Conservation and Recreation, Division of Natural Heritage (DCR-DNH), as well as individuals representing other state, federal, and private agencies, and private citizens.
+The authors especially thank numerous boat captains and field assistants - VIMS; Anne Chazal, Phil Coulling, Rick Myers, Tom Smith, Johnny Townsend, and Nancy VanAlstine - DCR-DNH.

-Management Plan for Catlett Islands: Chesapeake Bay National Estuarine Research Reserve - Virginia
+Management Plan for Goodwin Islands: Chesapeake Bay National Estuarine Research Reserve -Virginia